jaak0b/Ronin/README.md

 ## Thanks

 Huge thanks to **zruncho** ([madmax](https://github.com/zruncho3d/madmax)) for the help along the way.
 Without his input on the coupling, the magnet layout and many other details the design would look totally different today.

+## License

+Ronin is released under the [GNU General Public License v3.0](LICENSE), the same license as CxChanger, which it derives from.